Will Hiking Build Muscle?

 Hiking is a sustained, endurance-based activity that tends to work slow-twitch fibers.
 These are aerobic muscles that get worked when you engage in a sustained, light activity like jogging or hiking.

 However, aerobic activity uses a lot of energy over a long period, and certain processes are engaged to burn fat and produce the energy you need to keep working.
-So, even though you’re building less noticeable muscles, they’ll still start to pop out more as you burn more fat.

 Does Hiking Tone Your Body?